 Parkwood Village has been selected as a recipient of the Kansas Creative Arts Industries Commission (KCAIC) 2019 Arts in Medicine grant.
-The memory care and assisted living community is owned by Covenant Housing and managed by Legend Senior Living®, a privately owned company based in Wichita, Kansas, that operates more than 40 communities in six states.
+The memory care and assisted living residence is owned by Covenant Housing and managed by Legend Senior Living®, a privately owned company based in Wichita, Kansas, that operates more than 40 residences in six states.

 Sharon Will, Residence Director at Parkwood Village, was the driving force to secure the grant.
 “I was notified of the grant opportunity by the Executive Director of the Pratt Area Chamber,” she said.
 “The grant allows us to have two art therapy graduate students in our building twice a month to do art therapy.”